-Some weeks ago, Pete Rosos, a contributing photographer to Berkeleyside, decided to embark on a portrait project: he set out to photograph as many people as he could who work for Berkeley Unified School District’s gardening and cooking program.
+Some weeks ago, Pete Rosos, a contributing photographer to Berkeleyside, decided to embark on a portrait project: He set out to photograph as many people as he could who work for Berkeley Unified School District’s gardening and cooking program.
 The program, as we have reported, is losing its federal funding next year and is facing severe cutbacks, despite district support and fundraising efforts.
 A campaign to raise money from within the community has been launched.
-As part of the effort, Berkeley Dine Out is happening tomorrow, Thursday May 30.
-Many Berkeley restaurants are participating and will donate a portion of their sales to the gardening and cooking program.
+As part of the effort, Berkeley Dine Out is happening tomorrow, May 30.
+Many Berkeley restaurants are participating and will donate a portion of their sales to the program.

 “Politics is the art of choosing between the disastrous and the unpalatable.”

 John Kenneth Galbraith

 When I proposed publishing this project to the editors at Berkeleyside, I was asked if I might also like to write a little something about my motivations for doing so.
 I had several, some selfish (I’ve got two children in the system), some personal (there was no garden and cooking program where I grew up, and it wasn’t until later in life that I had the chance to learn how to choose the right foods and how to cook them properly).
 But the primary reason was to introduce to the greater public some of the people most of us rarely get the chance to know: the farmers/gardeners and cooks who do the teaching.

 These portraits are not an attempt pull at the heartstrings of Berkeleyans and force them into a state of wallet-jostling guilt.
 They’re there to match faces to the numbers that have been discussed, and to try to show the personality, strength, and dedication these people possess.